-This is a safe and secure website approved by the BBB; Donors have contributed over $890 million dollars.Learn More
+This is a safe and secure website approved by the BBB.
+Since 2001, donors have contributed over $1 billion dollars.Learn More

 Charities need your support in the months ahead; choose monthly giving to spread your donation our over the year.Learn More